gophergala/watchtower/challengepost.md

 * **Multiple interfaces**
   * Coding a controller app for your PC?
 Use the streaming HTTP endpoints
   * Listening in on a channel and storing data on your server to graph later?
 Use the HTTP async callback endpoints
   * Sending out data from your Arduinos?
-Use the UDP endpoints
+Use the TCP/IP or UDP endpoints
 * High performance
 	* The server can handle thousands of subscribers on thousands of channels without problems
 * Reliable